1stfootforward/blog/_posts/2017-04-29-Probiotics-vs-Prebiotics.md

 #### Probiotic supplements

 In general, probiotic foods and supplements are thought to be safe for most people, though some people with immune system problems or other serious health conditions shouldn't take them.
 Talk to your doctor first to make sure they're OK for you.
-In some cases, mild side effects might include upset stomach, diarrhea, gas, and bloating for the first couple of days after you start them.
+In some cases, mild side effects might include upset stomach, diarrhoea, gas, and bloating for the first couple of days after you start them.
 They may also trigger allergic reactions.
 Stop taking them and talk to your doctor if you have problems.